HarshCasper/Rotten-Scripts/RSA_KEY_PAIR/README.md

 - Client receives this data and decrypts it.
 - Since this is asymmetric, nobody else except browser can decrypt the data even if a third party has public key of browser

-**The public key is used to encrypt the data and Private key is used for decrypting the data**
+**The Public key is used to encrypt the data and Private key is used for decrypting the data**

 ## To run the code
-1.Clone the folder
+1. Clone the folder
-2.Inside the project directory open command line
+2. Inside the project directory open command line
-3.npm Install
+3. npm Install
-4.node rsa.js
+4. node rsa.js

 ## Output
-The output will be in the form of JSON Object named keys, having public and private keys 1.Public key-keys.publicKey
+The output will be in the form of JSON Object named keys, having public and private keys
+1. Public key-keys.publicKey
-2.Private key-keys.privateKey
+2. Private key-keys.privateKey

+**CODE BY MOHIT BHAT(https://www.mbcse.co)**